 As long as your CBG product is derived from Farm Bill compliance cannabis plants, it should be federally legal and technically non-intoxicating.

-There are many similarities between CBD and CBG in terms of supporting a healthy lifestyle, but one of the more notable effects of CBG oil is its ability to combat some of the adverse effects of THC and its potential for brain health.
+There are many similarities between CBD and CBG in terms of supporting a healthy lifestyle, but one of the more notable effects of CBG oil is its ability to mitigate some of the adverse effects of THC and its potential for brain health.

 But before you check out those products in the cart, always look to the company's Certificate of Analysis on the extract used to ensure it's safe and contains the listed potency and cannabinoid profile.